Taking Sudoku Seriously: Audience and reception

 This book is intended for a general audience interested in recreational mathematics, including mathematically inclined high school students.
 It is intended to counter the widespread misimpression that Sudoku is not mathematical, and could help students appreciate the distinction between mathematical reasoning and rote calculation.
-Reviewer Mark Hunacek writes that "a person with very limited background in mathematics, or a person without much experience solving Sudoku puzzles, could still find something of interest here".
+In MAA Reviews (a publication of the Mathematical Association of America), reviewer Mark Hunacek called it called it "a delightful book which I thoroughly enjoyed reading" and said "a person with very limited background in mathematics, or a person without much experience solving Sudoku puzzles, could still find something of interest here".
 It can also be used by professional mathematicians, for instance in setting research projects for students.
-It is unlikely to improve Sudoku puzzle-solving skills, but Keith Devlin writes that Sudoku players can still gain "a deeper appreciation for the puzzle they love".
-However, reviewer Nicola Tilt is unsure of the book's audience, writing that "the content may be deemed a little simplistic for mathematicians, and a little too diverse for real puzzle enthusiasts".
+It is unlikely to improve Sudoku puzzle-solving skills, but Keith Devlin wrote in The Wall Street Journal that Sudoku players can still gain "a deeper appreciation for the puzzle they love".
+However, reviewer Nicola Tilt said in Significance (a magazine of the Royal Statistical Society) that the book's target audience seemed unclear, writing that "the content may be deemed a little simplistic for mathematicians, and a little too diverse for real puzzle enthusiasts".